Local Brew is a handy iOS app to help you quickly find your favourite microbrewery in your favourite city.

 - Make sure you test and validate the app.

 - Invest the time before the coding starts and plan the project.
-Layout the views (even on a piece of paper), create the user stories, script some tests, and investigate the unknowns before cranking out code.
+Layout the views (even on a piece of paper), create the user stories, script some tests, and investigate the unknowns before writing code.

-- I would avoid or limit allowing the user to input information in text format that you, the developer, uses in the app.
+- Avoid or limit allowing the user to input information in text format that you, the developer, uses in the app.
 We allowed people to change the city and see microbreweries in those cities using text input.
 We had to create a lot more error checks than we anticipated to deal with this.

 This article is part of my iOS Development guide.